Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Methods of analysis

 \subsubsection{The Navier-Stokes solver}

 We apply a staggered grid, fractional step, finite volume method \cite[][]{taira,kivotides_cloud}.
 All spatial partial derivatives are computed with second order accurate schemes.
-The method employs an expicit, third order accurate, low storage Runge-Kutta (RK) method for the computation of the advective terms.
+The method employs an explicit, third order accurate, low storage Runge-Kutta (RK) method for the computation of the advective terms.
 In addition, an implicit, second order accurate Crank-Nicolson (CN) scheme is applied to the viscous terms.
 Since this scheme is implicit and the boundary conditions are periodic, the method requires the solution of cyclic-tridiagonal, linear algebraic equation systems.
-We have used the Sherman-Morrison formula to reduce the latter to much easily solved tridiagonal systems.
+We have used the Sherman-Morrison formula to reduce the latter to much more easily solved tridiagonal systems.
 The CN scheme is incorporated into the RK steps and the method becomes a hybrid RK/CN scheme.
 The pressure gradient is incorporated explicitly into the RK steps, but in order to satisfy incompressibility, an additional calculation after each RK substep projects the velocity field onto the space of divergence-free vector fields (Hodge projection).
-This latter computation is equivalent to a separate velocity upgrade due to the pressure gradient.
-The net result of RK and Hodge projection procedures is that --- depending on the chosen scheme parameters --- pressure gradient effects are captured with first or second order in time accuracy.
+This latter computation is equivalent to a separate velocity update due to the pressure gradient.
+The net result of the RK and Hodge projection procedures is that --- depending on the chosen scheme parameters --- pressure-gradient effects are captured with first- or second-order temporal accuracy.
 We have found the first order accurate scheme to be more stable, and we have employed it here.